-PAI absorbs moisture, which can lead to dimensional changes in components.
-Moreover, it is sensitive to saturated steam at high temperatures.
-Overall, this polymer offers a well-balanced combination of mechanical, electrical, chemical, thermal, and tribological properties, making it ideal for demanding applications in harsh environments and high-temperature conditions.
+Overall, this polymer offers an optimal balance of mechanical, electrical, chemical, thermal and tribological properties, making it ideal for demanding applications in harsh environments and high temperatures.

 PAI – Polyamide-imide